What is the Working Capital Formula?

 Positive vs negative working capital

 Having positive working capital can be a good sign of the short-term financial health of a company because it has enough liquid assets remaining to pay off short-term bills and to internally finance the growth of its business.
-Without additional working capital, a company may have to borrow additional funds from a bank or turn to investment bankers to raise more money.
+With a working capital deficit, a company may have to borrow additional funds from a bank or turn to investment bankers to raise more money.

 Negative working capital means assets aren’t being used effectively and a company may face a liquidity crisis.
-Even if a company has a lot invested in fixed assets, it will face financial challenges if liabilities come due too soon.
-This may lead to more borrowing, late payments to creditors and suppliers and, as a result, a lower corporate credit rating for the company.
+Even if a company has a lot invested in fixed assets, it will face financial and operating challenges if liabilities are due.
+This may lead to more borrowing, late payments to creditors and suppliers, and, as a result, a lower corporate credit rating for the company.

 When negative working capital is ok